Coordinates and Parallel Computation¶

 adopts the staggered-grid coordinate system shown in the following figure.

-The unit volume shown in the figure is defined as a "voxel" at the grid indices (I,J,K
+The unit volume shown in the figure is defined as a "cell" at the grid indices (I,J,K

 ).
 A grid location